Dan (king): The Gesta Danorum

-Saxo Grammaticus in his Gesta Danorum presents three different Danish monarchs named Dan, either splitting up a single monarch into many or properly keeping separate what others have confused.
+Saxo Grammaticus, in his Gesta Danorum, presents three different Danish monarchs named Dan, either splitting a single monarch into multiple figures or properly distinguishing those whom others have confused.

 Saxo begins his history with two brothers named Dan and Angul, sons of one Humbli, who were made rulers by the consent of the people because of their bravery.
-They were not however called "kings", as that usage was not then common.
+However, they were not referred to as 'kings,' as that usage was not common at the time.

-Angul is the eponym of the region of Angul and from his people eventually came the English who gave their name to England.
+Angul is the eponym of the region of Angul, and from his people eventually came the English, who gave their name to England.
 Dan fathered two sons, Humblus and Lotherus, by his wife Grytha.

-Neither one is otherwise known, though a king named Humli is a leader of Huns in the Old Norse Battle of the Goths and Huns.
-Lotherus might have some relation to the Norse god Lóðurr or to the exiled king Heremod mentioned in Beowulf or to both.
+Neither son is otherwise known, although a king named Humli is a leader of the Huns in the Old Norse Battle of the Goths and Huns.
+Lotherus may have some relation to the Norse god Lóðurr or to the exiled king Heremod mentioned in Beowulf, or possibly to both.
 According to Saxo, Lotherus is the father of the famous hero Skioldus.

-The second king called Dan appears much later in Book 4, as the son of Uffi son of Vermund, (that is Offa of Angel son of Wermund).
-But Saxo passes over him in a few lines as a warlike king who scorned his subjects and wasted his wealth, much degenerated from his ancestors.
+The second king called Dan appears much later in Book 4 as the son of Uffi, son of Vermund (that is, Offa of Angel, son of Wermund).
+However, Saxo mentions him only briefly, describing him as a warlike king who scorned his subjects and squandered his wealth, having greatly degenerated from his ancestors.

-He is followed by King Huglek, then Fróði the Active, who is then followed by the third Dan.
-Saxo does not specifically give the parentage of any of these kings.
-Of this Dan, Saxo relates only an anecdote that when Dan was twelve years old, tired of the arrogance of Saxon ambassadors who demanded tribute on pain of war, he bridged the river Elbe with ships, crossed over, and won a great victory.
+He is succeeded by King Huglek, followed by Fróði the Active, and then by the third Dan.
+Saxo does not specifically provide the parentage of any of these kings.
+Of this Dan, Saxo recounts only an anecdote: when Dan was twelve years old and tired of the arrogance of Saxon ambassadors who demanded tribute under the threat of war, he bridged the river Elbe with ships, crossed over, and won a great victory.

-This Dan is the father of Fridlef father of Frothi, in whom one recognizes Fridleif and his son Fróði mentioned often in Norse sources, the latter being, at least by parentage, the Peace-Fróði whom Snorri introduced in the early in the Ynglinga saga.
+This Dan is the father of Fridlef, who is the father of Frothi.
+In this lineage, one can recognize Fridleif and his son Fróði, both of whom are often mentioned in Norse sources.
+The latter, at least by parentage, is the Peace-Fróði introduced by Snorri early in the Ynglinga saga.

 The Song of Eric

-The "Song of Eric" was once seen as a valuable source for Migration Period history, but is now regarded as inauthentic fakelore created during the 16th century.
+The 'Song of Eric' was once considered a valuable source for Migration Period history but is now regarded as inauthentic fakelore created during the 16th century.